ukitazume/sysdigcloud-kubernetes/datastores/as_kubernetes_pods/README.md

 `manifests/mysql.yaml`.

 This solution creates a single replica instance of MySQL.
-The implementation is very robust and based on a greatly stable MySQL release (5.6), but it doesn't have HA capabilities, meaning that if the instance running MySQL fails, the application will face downtime until Kubernetes reschedules the pod on another healthy node and re-attaches to it the persistent storage.
-This downtime can tipically last from a few seconds to a few minutes.
+The implementation is very robust and based on a stable MySQL release (5.6), but it doesn't have HA capabilities, meaning that if the instance running MySQL fails, the application will face downtime until Kubernetes reschedules the pod on another healthy node and re-attaches to it the persistent storage.
+This downtime can typically last from a few seconds to a few minutes.
 If more HA is needed, a solution based on StatefulSets can be used.